ing-bank/baker/docs/index.md

 are able to create and distribute _recipe instances_ between them, handle _failed interactions_ with several strategies, restore the state of long-lived process and more, allowing the developer to focus on what it matters for the business.

-**Reason about your business without the burdens of technology**: Baker can _visualize your recipes_, enabling developers and business stakeholders to better communicate and reason about the business processes.
+**Reason about your business process without the burdens of technology**: Baker can _visualize your recipes_, enabling developers and business stakeholders to better communicate and reason about the business processes.

 ## Example of a simple web shop recipe: